Signed on the back.

 In the Grand Tour, English nobility would swan around Europe looking at, amongst other things, the uncovering of ancient ruins.
 Often the uncovering was purely performative - the same site would be ‘discovered’ and then reburied to be discovered for the next tour group.
 In Australia, tourism was more about burial than excavation - amusement parks like Wonderland would bury the landscape under kitsch facsimiles of other colonised nations.

 Two Sicilies is a series of paintings and that combines these stories into a narrative of excessive fantasy.
 What does a privileged audience expect when a destination is made to perform for them?
 How far does that destination go to pander to the expectations of visitors, to create an ‘authentic’ experience?

-oil and graphite on birch panel
+Oil and graphite on polyester